ahmetbengoz/chr-op-alns/README.md

 The full pipeline (instance generation → simulation → ALNS → tables → figures) is deterministic All results can be reproduced by running a single script

+### Sensitivity analysis

+Additional experiments evaluating the effect of the scalarization parameter λ are provided in:

+experiments/lambda_sensitivity/lambda_sensitivity.ipynb

 ## Notes
 The model is simulation-based; no time-expanded MIP is solved ALNS is used as a refinement layer on top of the integrated solution